ma91n/localstackmount/README.md

 # localstackmount
-S3 on LocalStack mount by goofys
+S3 on LocalStack mount by go-fuse

 ## Quick start